 You may also designate to the IWCF Pooled Fund, Administrative Fund, or the Susan Smith Idaho Women’s Charitable Foundation Endowment Fund.

+This payment will be made for you, per your direction, to the organization(s) you designate as soon as you join or renew, or at the date of your specification.
 To make sure we get your money back to the community quickly, members have until March 31 to make their IGDs.
 If you choose to make your IGD to the current year’s pooled fund, please make your designation by January 31.
 Individual grant designations not assigned by March 31 will be transferred to the pooled fund.
-This payment will be made for you, per your direction, to the organization(s) you designate as soon as you join or renew.

-There are no geographic restriction to these individual grants.
+There is no geographic restriction on these individual grants.